phuhadeveloper/UIwithjavafx/README.md

 # UIwithjavafx
-A User Interface with a scrolldown menu and a text area \n menu has 4 options: \n
+A User Interface with a scrolldown menu and a text area <br />
+menu has 4 options: \n
 Option 1: display the current date and time on the UI \n Option 2: write the content of the text area to a text file \n